yhrgintoki/robotfeeding-website/content/tutorials/workflow.md

 You can choose to use this tutorial as a reference or to follow along on your car to see for yourself how the various tools work.

 ### Common Workflows
 There are two common workflows, in sim and in the real world.
-Sim is easier because you do not need to connect and communicate over the WIFI.
+Sim is easier because you do not need to connect and communicate with the car over the WiFi.
 We recommend getting comfortable working in sim before trying to test on the car.

 #### Simulation Workflow
 To work in sim you need to have either have the docker image working or a ubuntu machine with ROS melodic that has mushr_sim, mushr, mushr_base, vesc and rviz installed.
-Docker container is definetly easier to setup, but if you don't like working in a container we recommend the latter.
-Eac has a slightly different workflow coverd below.
+The Docker container is straight-forward to setup, but if you don't like working in a container we recommend the latter.
+Each has a slightly different workflow covered below.

 ##### Docker Container
 If you have setup the docker container through the [quickstart](/tutorials/quickstart/) tutorial then to get the sim running simply enter `mushr_sim/docker` and run: